Trader Joe’s CERRO MOGOTON small lot coffee

 The 4 oz. package was $6.49.
 For me this stuff is a Miss.
 I rate it somewhere between a “Meh” and a Rant.
 Frankly my advice is pass on this but get either of those other two good seasoned smoked salmon Trader Joe’s offers.

-(NOTE: Since when I originally wrote this, Trader Joe’s came out with another flavor called, “SPICY GARLIC AND SESAME SAUCE” (black package).
-I recommend that version (black)over this one (red) as the sauce in that version is much better than this one!
-(But the cooking ideas in this post apply to both)
+(NOTE: Since when I originally wrote this review of the red package, they came out with another noodle flavor called, “SPICY GARLIC AND SESAME SAUCE” (in a black package).
+I recommend that (black) version over this one (red) because they improved the sauce in the black one.
+The cooking ideas in this post apply to both.
+PS – the “spicy” one is not very spicy!

 Trader Joe’s Squiggly Knife Cut Style Noodles with Soy and Sesame Sauce